-The confusion is growing.
-The paper attempts to clear up the terms by scrutinizing the basic terms, contributions, measurement methods.
-In section~\ref{sec:TheModel} a by intention strongly simplified non-technical model, based on the temporal behavior of physical implementation of computing~\textbf{\cite{VeghTemporal:2020}}, is presented.
+The confusion keeps growing.
+The paper attempts to clarify the terms by scrutinizing the basic notions, contributions, and measurement methods.
+In section~\ref{sec:TheModel} a by intention enormously simplified non-technical model, based on the temporal behavior of a physical implementation of computing~\textbf{\cite{VeghTemporal:2020}}, is presented.
 The notations for Amdahl's Law, which form the basis of the present paper, are introduced in section~\ref{sec:AmdahlsLaw}.
-It is shown that \textit{the degradation of the efficiency of parallelized sequential systems, as was suspected early~\cite{ScalingParallel:1993}}, is a natural consequence of the computing paradigm, rather than an engineering imperfectness (in the sense that it can be fixed later).
-Furthermore, its consequence is that the parallelized sequential computing systems by their very nature have an upper \textit{payload performance} bound.
-Different contributions form the sequential portion of the task (and through this, they degrade its parallelized performance), as detailed in section~\ref{sec:Contributions}.
-The established model model is validated in section~\ref{sec:accuracy}.
+We show that \textit{the degradation of efficiency of parallelized sequential systems} \textit{is a natural consequence of the computing paradigm} instead of being an engineering imperfectness (in the sense that it could be fixed later).
+Furthermore, its consequence is that the parallelized sequential computing systems by their very nature have an upper \textit{payload performance} (or more precisely, a payload \textit{performance gain}) bound.
+Different contributions arise from the sequential portion of the task (and through this, they degrade its parallelized performance), as detailed in section~\ref{sec:Contributions}.
+We validate the established model in section~\ref{sec:accuracy}.

-Given that the race to produce computing systems, having components and systems with higher performance numbers, is going on, in section \ref{sec:zettaflops}, the expectable results of developments in near future are predicted.
-The section introduces some further performance merits, and, through interpreting them, concludes that increasing the size of supercomputers further, and making expensive enhancements in their technologies, only increase their \textit{non-payload performance}.
-In section~\ref{sec:Analogies} is discussed that under extreme conditions, technical objects of computing show up a series of behavior (for more details see~\textbf{\cite{VeghModernParadigm:2019}}), similar to that of natural objects.
+Given that the race to produce computing systems, having components and systems with higher performance numbers, is going on, in section \ref{sec:zettaflops}, the expectable results of developments in the near future are predicted.
+The section introduces some further performance merits and, through interpreting them, concludes that increasing the size of supercomputers further and making expensive enhancements in their technologies, only increase their \textit{non-payload performance}.
+In section~\ref{sec:Analogies} we discuss that under extreme conditions, technical objects of computing show up in a series of behavioral features (for more details see~\textbf{\cite{VeghModernParadigm:2019}}), similar to those of natural objects.